arjundas1/arjundas1/README.md

 - 🖥️ I am currently learning various softwares and algorithms related to AI and ML
 - I am looking forward to collaborate on projects in this particular field 🙋‍♂️
 - 📫 Reach me via email- arjun.das6842@gmail.com
-- You can check out projects and tasks in the repository section
+- You can check out my projects and tasks in the repository section

 <!---
 arjundas1/arjundas1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.